CrazyTalk

 CrazyTalk is Reallusion's brand name for its 2D animation software.
 The product series includes CrazyTalk, a 2D facial animation software tool, and CrazyTalk Animator, a face and body 2D animation suite.

 CrazyTalk is a real-time, 2D animation and rendering software developed and marketed by Reallusion, which is mainly used to make 2D animated cartoons.
 Features include facial animation tool that uses voice and text to animate facial images, auto motion engine that uses the intensity of animator's voice to drive their animations in real-time.
 As of January 2016, the CrazyTalk software is in version 8.

+CrazyTalk was licensed in Japan by AH-Software since 2009 (starting with version 5); the last Japanese-localized version, CrazyTalk 7, was released for Windows and Mac OS X in June 2013.

-CrazyTalk 8 does not have further updates or releases as it is a legacy product. (note that a statement to this effect appears in the Google search results for the official website, but confusingly does not appear to be on the official website).
+CrazyTalk 8 does not have further updates or releases as it is a legacy product.
+(Note that a statement to this effect appears in the Google search results for the official website, but confusingly does not appear to be on the official website).

-History

-When Reallusion began as a company back in 1993, it first started developing full motion capture systems for real-time applications.
-During the first stages of development the company originally had problems capturing both body animation and facial animation without having to do post-production of either, so engineers at the company created a small hardware device that would allow them to puppeteer a character's facial expressions in real-time during the body motion capturing process.
-Reallusion soon decided to create an in-house software application that could replace this handheld rig.
-Here is where CrazyTalk first took steps as an internal software script for company use only.
-Sometime later, Reallusion demoed the application to the American technology company Kodk, at a New York show.
-Kodak immediately took a liking to the software and chose to work with io in several marketing campaigns.
-From that day on, CrazyTalk was born.